rosengurtt/atomImageProcessor/readme.md

 # Instructions

+The implementation uses C# and runs in Windows.
+It probably works in Linux, but I didn't test it in Linux.
+It uses the file system for retrieving and caching the images.
+The image processing is done using the free library SkiaSharp.

 Download the source code and compile it in VS.
 Setup a folder with the drink images and save the path in the appSettings file in the setting "RawImagesFolder" Setup another folder for the images cache and set the corresponding setting in appSettings